Candidacy in Other Denominations

 Luther Seminary is committed to educating women and men for the work of lay and ordained ministry within the Church of the 21st century.
 Through innovative course work, contextual educational experiences and iscipleship groups, Luther Seminary provides all of its students with the tools necessary to pursue their call into ministry.

 Luther Seminary recognizes that the presence of and appreciation for persons from a variety of faith traditions is one of the strengths of an excellent theological education.

 Ecumenical students ask important questions, challenge longstanding assumptions and contribute substantively to theological conversation.
 Students of all denominations benefit from greater ecumenical diversity at Luther Seminary.

 We currently have students from a broad spectrum of the Christian heritage.

 Ecumenical resources at Luther

-The Student Resource Center staff along with staff in the Contextual Learning office and the Associate Dean of First Theological Degrees to accompany students in their degree progress.
+The Student Resource Center staff along with staff in the Contextual Learning office and the Academic Dean's office to accompany students in their degree progress.